AmrBakoor/AmrBakoor/README.md

 - 👋 Hi, I’m @AmrBakoor
 - 👀 I’m interested in Software engineering, Application security, and football.
 - 🌱 I’m currently learning Application Security
-- 💞️ I’m looking to collaborate on  Application Security
+- 💞️ I’m looking to collaborate on  Application Security.
-- 📫 How to reach me ...

 <!---
 AmrBakoor/AmrBakoor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.